sy2002/QNICE-FPGA/doc/best-practices.md

 heap and memory, ...For C: Mention -c99 and -O3
 (and that it is worth to use -O3), mention how you can switch to use INCRB/DECRB instead of the stack for functions, mention heap and memory, ...>

+The heap size is currently set to 4096 words.
+Short version: It grows upwards coming from the end of the application and therefore grows towards the stack which is coming downwards from somewhere near 0xFEFF.
+Currently there are no checking mechanisms that check a collision between stack and heap.
+So be careful.